Highlights

 DAY 4

-In the afternoon, visit Banteay Srei – the 'Citadel of the Women' – known for its intricate pink sandstone carvings, and optionally stop at Banteay Samre.
-En route, taste Khmer noodles and local sweets, and sample palm wine and sugar syrup fresh from the tree.
+In the afternoon, visit Banteay Srei, the 'Citadel of the Women', known for its intricate pink sandstone carvings, and there may be time to also stop at Banteay Samre template.
+En route, you will stop and taste Nom Banh Chok “Cambodian noodle” a unique Khmer dish, loved by locals and tourists alike.
+We also make a road side stop at local village vendor stalls to sample local palm wine and palm sugar chunks wrapped in palm leaves.

-Tonight, there’s the option to grab some dinner (own expense) in the open air cafe before being dazzled by a live performance from the Phare Circus – a social enterprise showcasing Cambodian talent.
+Tonight, there’s the option to grab some dinner in an open air cafe before being dazzled by a live performance from the Phare Circus, that’s a social enterprise showcasing young Cambodian talent.

 Meals: Breakfast, Lunch